Pinki Virani

-Pinki Virani (born January 30, 1959) is an Indian writer, journalist, human-rights activist and writer.
+Pinki Virani (born 30 January 1959) is an Indian writer, journalist, human-rights activist and writer.
 She is the author of Once was Bombay, Aruna's Story, Bitter Chocolate: Child Sexual Abuse in India (which won the National Award), and Deaf Heaven.
 Her fifth book is called Politics of the Womb -- The Perils of Ivf, Surrogacy & Modified Babies.

 Early life and education

 Virani was born in Mumbai, India, 30 January 1959, to Gujarati Muslim parents.
 Her father owned a shop, and her mother was a teacher.
 She attended school in Mumbai, Pune and Mussoorie.
-She went to the US to study for a Masters in Journalism on the Aga Khan Foundation scholarship.
+She secured the Aga Khan Foundation scholarship to study Journalism at Columbia University.
 She did an internship at The Sunday Times, where she reported extensively on the race riots in Britain.

 Career

-She started working as a typist at the age of 18.
-When she returned to India after her scholarship, she worked as a reporter and went on to become India's first woman editor of an evening paper.
-She moved from daily journalism when she published her first book.
+Virani started working as a typist at the age of 18.
+After returning to India, she worked as a reporter and went on to become India's first woman editor of an evening paper.